rikeoka/hmac-express/README.md

 # hmac-express

 A simple middleware to be used with express.
-It checks if the HMAC digest encoded in hex of the body is equal to the value of the one provided through the query string.
+It checks if the HMAC digest of the body (c) is equal to the value of the one provided through the query string.

 	npm install hmac-express